 Step-by-step directions

-1. Whether you are making kale chips or chard chips, the concept is the same.
+- Cut the chard.
+Whether you are making kale chips or chard chips, the concept is the same.
 Cut up your chard leaves into equal pieces.
 I chose to cut mine into 2-3 inch pieces.
+Remove the stems and use in another recipe.

 Recipe tips and FAQs

 Since you only use the leaves for the chard chips, don’t throw out the chard stems.
-Check out this recipe from Cookistry on how to make Pickled Chard Stems!
 You can also chop up the stems and add them to Pickled Chard Stems or any other favorite soup.

 And for ways to add greens to your diet, like kale and chard, check out this great article from Shockingly Delicious!